and-vu/and-vu.github.io/andrea-vu-portfolio/src/content/research/bass.md

   - "Ward, D. J., Vu, A. L., Ward, M., and Costello, M., 'Bleed-Air Control of a Single Surface Parafoil Canopy,' American Institute of Aeronautics and Astronautics Inc, AIAA, 2022. https://doi.org/10.2514/6.2022-2716"
 ---

-In collaboration with Dr. Jeffrey Ward, I conducted experimental and computational studies on bleed-air actuation for single-surface parafoils, aiming to expand the control authority for precision airdrop applications.
-This research investigates the aerodynamic effects of strategically placed upper-surface vents on parafoil performance.
-Findings indicate that vent placement significantly influences turn rate and glide slope control, with optimal locations achieving up to 40 degree/second turn rates and 58% glide slope changes.
+In collaboration with Dr. Jeffrey Ward, conducted experimental and computational studies on bleed-air actuation for single-surface parafoils to expand control authority for precision airdrop applications.

+---

-## Accomplishments
+## Key Accomplishments

-- Designed vent shapes for bleeding air, then altered small-scale parafoils based off results from computational model that simulated the effects of bleed-air spoilers on parafoil aerodynamics
+- **Investigated aerodynamic effects** of strategically placed upper-surface vents on parafoil performance

+- **Designed and modified parafoils** based on computational model results simulating bleed-air spoiler effects on vent shapes and configurations

-- Conducted flight tests to assess the impact of vent placement on turn rate and glide slope control, providing empirical data to validate computational predictions
+- **Conducted flight tests** to assess the impact of vent placement on turn rate and glide slope control, providing empirical data to validate computational predictions

-- Identified optimal vent locations at 10% chord position for maximizing control authority
+- **Identified optimal vent locations** at 10% chord position, achieving up to **40 degree/second turn rates** and **58% glide slope changes**